Getty Images/Jeremy Woodhouse

-NightlifePittsburghers like to mingle, and the city’s thriving brew pubs and neighborhood bars provide the perfect setting for a game of pool, some friendly chat or nibbling on homemade pierogis and other flavorsome bites.
-Those musically inclined can opt for an evening at one of the live music venues or dance the night away to the pulsating beat of DJ-inspired tunes.
+Pittsburgh NightlifePittsburghers like to mingle, and the city’s thriving brew pubs and neighborhood bars provide the perfect setting for a game of pool, some friendly chat or nibbling on homemade pierogis and other flavorsome bites.
+The musically inclined can spend an evening at one of the live music venues or dance the night away to the pulsating beat of DJ-inspired tunes.
 Clubs providing entertainment may include cover charges and usually require drink minimums.
 To avoid surprises, phone ahead and confirm prices, opening hours, scheduled acts and dress codes.

 If you appreciate well-crafted drafts, you’ve come to the right place.
 Ironically, copper tanks have replaced the altar at Church Brew Works (Lawrenceville/(412) 688-8200).
 Instead of sermons, this former cathedral now serves up piously named house brews and creative pub grub under its soaring ceilings—fans of dark lager should try the heavenly Pious Monk Dunkel.
 Fat Head's Saloon (South Side/(412) 431-7433) attracts all walks, from business types to partying sports fans.
 Knowledgeable bartenders in this bustling spot will provide tips on which of the tapped beers, bottles or artery-clogging headwiches (head-size sandwiches) are right for you.

-German-style lagers are showcased at (North Side/(412) 237-9400), where live polka tunes and an outdoor biergarten add to the merriment in a family style atmosphere—try their top-notch Penn Pilsner along with some authentic German fare.
+German-style lagers are showcased at Penn Brewery (North Side/(412) 237-9400), where live polka tunes and an outdoor biergarten add to the merriment in a family style atmosphere—try their top-notch Penn Pilsner along with some authentic German fare.
 No more authentic German experience will be found though, than at the Hofbrauhaus Pittsburgh (South Side/(412) 224-2328), modeled after the famous beerhall in Munich.
 Piper’s Pub (South Side/(412) 381-3977), offering a solid selection of English draughts and bottles, entertains a jolly assortment of British expats who gather to watch soccer and feast on across-the-pond favorites like bangers and mash.
-Belgian beer fans can indulge themselves with hard-to-find concoctions at Sharp Edge Beer Emporium (Friendship/(412) 661-3537), but whatever your preference, it’s hard to go away unhappy with a menu touting some 300 international choices.
+Belgian beer fans can indulge themselves with hard-to-find concoctions at Sharp Edge Bistro (Downtown/(412) 338-2437), but it’s hard to go away unhappy with a menu touting some 300 international choices.
 The budget-minded should hit the weekday happy hour (4:30-6:30) for half-off Belgian and craft drafts.